jakekohlhepp/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a 5th year PhD candidate in economics at UCLA.
-Starting this summer, I will be an assistant professor of economics and the John Stewart Fellow at UNC Chapel Hill.
+I am an assistant professor of economics and the John Stewart Fellow at University of North Carolina at Chapel Hill.
 I am an applied microeconomist with a background in theory and labor.
 My research agenda focuses on how human resource decisions within firms shape markets.

 My CV is available [here](files/kohlhepp_cv.pdf).
 My job market paper is available [here](files/kohlhepp_jmp.pdf).